carltheperson/advanced-js-objects/chapters/chapter-4.md

 Your browser might explain the difference between the number of elements and the length with `<x empty items>`.
 Don’t be fooled by that.
 These “empty items” don’t actually exist.

-#### Special case 2: The key is a valid Array index
+#### Special case 2: The key is a valid array index

-If you define a property with a valid Array index key, JavaScript will convert the key to a Number and compare it to the value of its `length` property.
+If you define a property with a valid array index key, JavaScript will convert the key to a number and compare it to the value of its `length` property.
 If the numeric value of the key is greater then or equal to (`>=`) the value of `length`, it will redefine `length`.
-The value of `length` will be set to the numeric value of the key + 1.
+The value of `length` will be set to the numeric value of the key `+ 1`.

 ```jsx
 const arr = ["a", "b"]